 The best food for your kitten is ultimately one he or she loves and has no problem digesting.
 Some cats are sensitive to certain protein sources, while some cats will eat absolutely anything you put in front of them.
 Just like humans, cats have their own tastes and preferences, so what works best for every cat will be unique.
 Finding the best recipe for your kitten may take some trial and error.

 Chicken is generally an easily digestible protein for cats and is a flavor many love, so it can be a great place to start.
-ACANA® First Feast or ACANA® Highest Protein Kitten are chicken-based recipes that are fully nutritionally balanced for your kitten.
+ACANA™ First Feast or ACANA™ Highest Protein Kitten are chicken-based recipes that are fully nutritionally balanced for your kitten.
 It’s also a great idea to add hydrating and protein-rich wet food to your kitten’s diet.
 ACANA™ Premium Pate Chicken & Tuna Recipe for kittens is soft, packed with animal ingredients, and includes delicious and hydrating bone broth.
 It’s important to make sure your kitten is getting adequate moisture as they grow and develop, and wet food is a great way to help.

 You probably wouldn’t want to eat the same thing every day for your whole life, so neither will your cat!
 Trying out new flavors can be a great way to keep your cat interested at mealtime and keep them from getting bored of their food.
 You can either change flavors day to day, or you can try a new recipe each time you finish a bag.